r0bnet/github-repo-guard/README.md

 | CLOSE_ISSUE_AFTER_CREATION | Decides wether the issue is being closed after its creation | ❌ | `true` |
 | ENABLE_PROTECTION_FOR_PRIVATE_REPOS | If set to `true` branch protection will be enabled even if the repo is private | ❌ | `false` |

+> **Note**
+>
+> If you use the a personal access token from a user that you also want to mention then the user won't get notified by default.
+In order to turn this feature on then you can do that by enabling `Include your own updates` in GitHub under **Settings -> Notifications -> Email notification preferences** for the specific account.

 Development
 -----------